The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Catherine and I watched a movie the other night.

-Have you seen have you seen the ugly truth with Catherine Heigel, whatever her name is, and uh and Bernard, but that is now it's a chick flick, and I don't want to do any damage to my image here, but it was hilarious.
+But that is, now it's a chick flick, and I don't want to do any damage to my image here, but it was hilarious.

 Parts of it, parts of it were just hilarious.

-It took place in Sacramento, and they've got the opening of the film, they've got flyovers, and and I didn't know it was in Sacramento when I started watching it.
+It took place in Sacramento, and they've got the opening of the film, they've got flyovers, and I didn't know it was in Sacramento when I started watching it.

-I used to live there, and I started pointing various there.
+I used to live there.

-So, and Kate from Fairfield would call once a week.
+And Kate from Fairfield would call once a week.

-Fairfield's up not far from uh Sacramento.
+Fairfield's up not far from Sacramento.

 Who's next?